 Factual Reporting: HIGH

-Notes: The Harvard Political Review is a quarterly, nonpartisan American magazine and website on politics and public policy founded in 1969 at Harvard University in Cambridge, Massachusetts.
+The Harvard Political Review is a quarterly, nonpartisan American magazine and website on politics and public policy founded in 1969 by Al Gore at Harvard University in Cambridge, Massachusetts.
 It covers both domestic and international affairs and political events, as well as political discourse at Harvard.
 It also conducts interviews with political figures and experts.
 It is a publication of the Harvard Institute of Politics, and is written, edited and managed entirely by Harvard undergraduates, and accepts submissions from all students at Harvard College “regardless of concentration, experience, or political leaning.”